vipulnaik/diet-exercise-health/best-practices/best-practices-around-dexa-scans.md

 prior to the DEXA scan.
 Skipping all supplements for two days seems like a safe practice.

-### (preparation / direct) Packing / prep reminder for the night before the blood test
+### (preparation / direct) Packing / prep reminder for the night before the DEXA scan

 What printed or phone documents do I need to carry?